okonet/vegandollhouse.com/content/blog/art-and-wine-festival.md

-+++
-author = "Robin Means"
-title = "Art and Wine Festival" section = "blog" date = "2014-09-07 17:15:55 +0000"
-thumbnail = "/images/artwine8.jpg"
+---
+author: Robin Means
+date: 2014-09-07 17:15:55 +0000
-thumbnailAlt = "Ice cream cones with vegan chocolate and sprinkles" description = "Mountain View's Art & Wine Festival spurred the theme of the day" tags = []
+description: Mountain View's Art & Wine Festival spurred the theme of the day
-+++
+section: blog
+tags: []
+thumbnail: /images/artwine8.jpg
+thumbnailAlt: Ice cream cones with vegan chocolate and sprinkles
+title: Art and Wine Festival
+---

 After attending a couple of vegan beer fests and jpop summit recently, I told myself to start avoiding activities where there are large amounts of people.
 This epiphany was based on a couple of factors, one being the fact that I don't really care for other humans, and the other being that I don't have the patience to wait in long lines before getting what I want.